 2. Provide associates with visitor behavior analysis.

-Companies can no longer just make chat available when their agents are available.
+Companies can no longer just make chat available when their associates are available.
 Customers should receive chat offers when they’re stuck on a page or when they abandon their shopping carts.
 To chat smartly and at the right time in the customer journey requires associates to be aware of visitors’ online behavior before the chat session even begins so they can accurately understand what the customer might be looking for.
 Also applying breadcrumb data that details devices used, searches made, and other page views, as well as authentication details will help assemble accurate customer journey paths.
 Finally, by pulling in social, demographic, time zone, and geographic data, companies can match customers to the appropriate associates.
 Such information will also help the associate route the chat session to another associate who may be better equipped with the knowledge about a specific product the customer is inquiring about.

 Having this breadth of data will enable associates to act on customer needs in real time and in personalized ways by solving their issues, upselling them, and anticipating their next issue.
 Ultimately, the idea is to keep customers engaged in chat sessions and returning to the site for higher customer satisfaction and NPS.